googleapis/google-cloud-cpp/INSTALL.md

         which zlib-devel
 ```

+#### crc32c

-**crc32c**: there is no Fedora package for this library.
+There is no Fedora package for this library.
 To install use:

 ```bash
 cd /var/tmp/build